 The CARES Act creates a new, temporarily refundable payroll tax credit for “eligible employers” affected by COVID-19.
 An eligible employer is an entity (1) whose operation is fully or partially suspended in response to governmental orders limiting commerce, travel, or group meetings or (2) that has experienced a significant decline in gross receipts, defined as a decline of 50% or more in quarterly receipts when compared to the prior year quarter.
 If an employer meets that definition, the credit is 50% on the first $10,000 of certain wages incurred or paid from March 13, 2020, through December 31, 2020.
 The credit is not available to those employers getting PPP loans.

-To learn more, our COVID-19, CARES Act, and PPP resource pages offer additional information, or you can contact a Schwabe attorney today.
+Visit our COVID-19, CARES Act, and PPP resource pages for more information or contact a Schwabe attorney today.